 Once you climb through the very rocky/icy area you will begin the steepest portion of the entire climb via this route.
 Slopes up to 50% grade are present – in this area RMI will most likely have fixed belays, with ropes anchored to snow pickets.
 In the early morning this area can be very icy – most of the steep trail is more of a narrow snow chute in which it is difficult to climb out of.
 This is not a good section to pass other climbers.
 Its a good idea to clip into the anchored rope which you will have to clip and unclip several times as there are a number of fixed ropes setup.

 Snow bridges can be deceiving.
 They can be extremely strong when frozen, but when the sun warms them they lose their strength very fast and can drop you into the crevasse where earlier they would have held just fine.
 We walked across several bridges in which you could look straight down and see the steely blue green of the guts of the glacier.
 The snow bridges we walked across appeared to be no more than 8-12 feet across at the longest points – there were several other even shorter bridges.
-Factors among others which determine a snow bridges strength are time of year, time of the day, length of the bridge and thickness.
+Several factors which determine the strength of a snow bridge are time of year, time of the day, length of the bridge and thickness.

 One of the greatest experiences on Rainier is to see the sunrise from high up on the slopes.
 Right when the sun peaks above the mountains far below you are cast in an other-worldly pink light.
-You can actually start to see the sky lighten in the 4am hour – and its this first light which can be an inspiration to climbers when its so cold and dark.
+Thss time of year one can actually start to see the sky lighten in the 4am hour – and its this first light which can be an inspiration to climbers when its so cold and dark.

 We reached the summit crater (14,150 feet) around 7am – and because it was so windy and cold spent only about 15 minutes actually enjoying the view from here.
 In fact our exposed water bottles were frozen through pretty well by this time and only in the inner part of the bottle was there still unfrozen water.